 Avoid using fertilizer for one or two feeding periods to give the plant a chance to acclimate.

-By following these simple tips, you’ll help reduce the severity and duration of transplant shock while also giving the orchid a chance to enter into its normal blooming period.
+By following these simple tips, you’ll help reduce the severity and duration of transplant shock while giving the orchid a chance to enter its normal blooming period.